aleister1102/ncov/README.md

 By the way, we can use Prettier extension in VS Code for code formatting

+### 5. Comment
+- Maybe there are some function used by some other files or other function.
+So with those functions, we have to write comment with format like this:
+`def newFunction(p1, p2):
+    """
+    newFunction does something.

+    p1: describe about parameter p1
+    p2: describe about parameter p2

+    return: describe what it returns
+    """
+    print("hello world")
+    return 1`

 ## Source Code Organization

 We mimic the MVC Design Patern, with three parts: